elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 #### Resolution

 The `case_insensitivity` query parameter was added in Elasticsearch 7.10.
-Both `keyword` and `wildcard` types will be supported, and each type's noted [performance characteristics](#comparison-with-keyword) will be consistent.
+Both `keyword` and `wildcard` types are supported, and each type's noted [performance characteristics](#comparison-with-keyword) will be consistent.

 ### Performance differences